ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/basic_maths.rst

         Create the Fields by defining:

-        - The number of entities;
+        - The number of entities
         - The entities ids and location.
 Thus, the |Field| scoping

             - If not specified, the location is *'nodal'* by default.